italiangrid/voms/release-notes/voms-admin-server/3.6.0/index.md

 configuration either by:

 - reconfiguring each VO
-- update manually the logback configuration files issuing the following
+- updating manually the logback configuration files with the following
   command:

 ```bash